With Focus On Unemployment, Yellen Led Fed Through Tough Balancing Act

 Glenn Hubbard, who headed the Council of Economic Advisers under President George W. Bush, also criticized Yellen for keeping interest rates extremely low.
 Hubbard thinks low rates may be fueling dangerous bubbles.
 And he says Fed bank regulation was sometimes counterproductive on Yellen's watch and may have restrained economic growth.

 But Hubbard, now the dean of Columbia University's business school, gives her high marks despite that.
-"I would give chair Yellen and A-minus," he says.
+"I would give Chair Yellen an A-minus," he says.
 "She inherited a difficult situation and I think has done a good job."

 President Trump also gave Yellen high marks, but he declined to give her a second term.
 Blinder, now a professor at Princeton, says she should have gotten one.
 "She was fabulously successful and wanted a second four years," Blinder says, "and yet was not given another four years."